 - Increased reflection on personal leadership styles and how to become better at leading high performance teams across distance and culture.

-- A class set of Bridgebuilders consists of four group sets and will train 12 to 24 people.
+- A class set of Bridgebuilders consists of four group sets and will train between 4 and 24 people.

 - A full Bridgebuilders session takes one day, but the tool can also be used for half-day sessions or as part of a longer training programme.

 - Can be facilitated by Workz or by your own employees who have been certified by Workz.